-- (8) Where the hay, feed or other food for the horses will be kept or stored by a suitable enclosure within the stable. - (9) Such further information as the Board of Appeals may request. - C. Together with the application, there shall be submitted to the Board of Appeals a written statement from the Long Island Humane Society, the Nassau Suffolk Horsemen's Association or any other agency that saidthe Board may hereafter designate in place of saidthe society, which shall state whether or not the proposed facilities are adequate for the keeping and stabling of the horses. - D. Each horse kept upon the premises shall, at all times, be owned by a member of the family residing on the premises, and no other horse shall, at any time, be kept, harbored, maintained or boarded on the premises.
-The hiring of or the commercial use of horses shall be prohibited. - E. No stable shall be erected or maintained within 30 feet of the residence nor within 30 feet of any side or rear property line and shall be located only in the rear yard, except that if, at the time of the application, there is in existence on the property of the applicant an existing structure erected prior to the enactment of this section, the Board of Appeals may, in its discretion, permit the same\structure to be used for a stable, provided that saidthe structure in all other respects complies with the provisions of this section and of the Building Code of this Village and the fire and health regulations of Nassau County. - F. No living quarters shall be permitted in the same building in which the horses are stabled. - G. No manure or any other material or substances which cause or create any noxious or offensive odors or dust or which cause or may cause the presence of or attract any vermin, rodents or other animals shall be permitted to be or remain in, on or upon the premises. - H. No horses shall be permitted to be, roam or graze in or on any part of the premises other than the rear yard, and they shall be corralled or confined in such manner and by such means and within such portions of the rear yard as the Board of Appeals shall direct. - I. The applicant shall construct, plant and maintain such landscaping and/or fencing as the Board of Appeals shall direct. - J. The Board of Appeals, in considering the application, shall not grant the same unless it shall find, in each instance, that the granting of the same will not: - (1) Adversely affect the public health, safety and general welfare. - (2) Depreciate the value of the property in an area immediately adjoining the subject property. - (3) Alter the essential character of the neighborhood. - K. The application shall be accompanied by a writing signed by each owner and the occupant of the subject property and acknowledged in the form required for the recording of a deed, containing a consent, in form and substance satisfactory to the Board of Appeals, that so long as any stable shall continue to remain on the property or so long as any horse is kept, maintained or stabled on the property, the Village Building Inspector or any other Village official, person, agency or employee designated by the Village Board of Trustees or any society duly chartered for the prevention of cruelty to any animals or for the regulation of animal treatment shall have the right to enter upon the premises or any part thereoffor the purpose of making such inspection and investigation as the Village may deem appropriate, and said consent shall be irrevocable.

-L. The provisions of this section shall apply in all residence districts.
+- [1] Editor's Note: See Ch.
+223, Building Construction. - F. No living quarters shall be permitted in the same building in which the horses are stabled. - G. No manure or any other material or substances which cause or create any noxious or offensive odors or dust or which cause or may cause the presence of or attract any vermin, rodents or other animals shall

+H. No horses shall be permitted to be, roam or graze in or on any part of the premises other than the rear yard, and they shall be corralled or confined in such manner and by such means and within such portions of the rear yard as the Board of Appeals shall direct.

+- I. The applicant shall construct, plant and maintain such landscaping and/or fencing as the Board of Appeals shall direct. - J. The Board of Appeals, in considering the application, shall not grant the same unless it shall find, in each instance, that the granting of the same will not: - (1) Adversely affect the public health, safety and general welfare. - (2) Depreciate the value of the property in an area immediately adjoining the subject property. - (3) Alter the essential character of the neighborhood. - K. The application shall be accompanied by a writing signed by each owner and the occupant of the subject property and acknowledged in the form required for the recording of a deed, containing a consent, in form and substance satisfactory to the Board of Appeals, that so long as any stable shall continue to remain on the property or so long as any horse is kept, maintained or stabled on the property, the Village Building Inspector or any other Village official, person, agency or employee designated by the Village Board of Trustees or any society duly chartered for the prevention of cruelty to any animals or for the regulation of animal treatment shall have the right to enter upon the premises or any part of it for the purpose of making such inspection and investigation as the Village may deem appropriate, and the consent shall be irrevocable. - L. The provisions of this section shall apply in all residence districts.

-Article IIIA Conditional Uses in Residence R District
+Article IIIA.
+Conditional Uses in Residence R District